s6007541/EvolvePrompt/README.md

 This directory stores the config files.

-The `config_evoprompt.ini` and `config_chatunitest.ini` are for the prompt evolution task and the unit test generation task.
+The `config_evoprompt.ini` and `config_chatunitest.ini` are for the prompt evolution task and the unit test generation task, respectively.
 Be sure to copy the corresponding file and rename it to `config.ini` when running each task.

 ### dataset